immannan/elasticsearch/md/Lab_3.md

 similar to the `range` query where the scores don\'t matter.

-### Note

-What is a **Filter Context**?
-When the query is just about filtering our documents, that is, deciding whether to include the document in the result or not, it is sufficient to skip the scoring process.
-Elasticsearch can skip the scoring process for certain types of queries and assign a uniform score of 1 to each document, which passes the filter criteria.
-This not only speeds up the query (as the scoring process is skipped) but also allows Elasticsearch to cache the results of filters.
-Elasticsearch caches the results of filters by maintaining arrays of zeros and ones.

 ### Term query

-How would you find all of the products made by a particular manufacturer?
-We know that the manufacturer field in our data is of the string type.
-The name of a manufacturer can possibly contain whitespaces.
-What we are looking for here is an exact search.
-For example, when we search for `victory multimedia`, we don\'t want any results that have a manufacturer that contains just `victory` or just `multimedia`.
-You can use a `term` query to achieve that.

 When we defined the `manufacturer` field, we stored it as both `text` and `keyword` fields.
 When doing an